UnlimitedIP (UIP) Hits 24-Hour Volume of $1.97

-UnlimitedIP (UIP) traded 0.8% lower against the dollar during the 1-day period ending at 14:00 PM Eastern on September 24th.
-One UnlimitedIP coin can currently be bought for about $0.0099 or 0.00000016 BTC on exchanges.
-In the last seven days, UnlimitedIP has traded 0.8% lower against the dollar.
-UnlimitedIP has a market capitalization of $16.65 million and approximately $1.97 worth of UnlimitedIP was traded on exchanges in the last 24 hours.
+UnlimitedIP (UIP) traded down 0.8% against the dollar during the twenty-four hour period ending at 20:00 PM Eastern on September 24th.
+In the last week, UnlimitedIP has traded down 0.8% against the dollar.
+UnlimitedIP has a market capitalization of $16.65 million and $1.97 worth of UnlimitedIP was traded on exchanges in the last 24 hours.
+One UnlimitedIP coin can now be bought for $0.0099 or 0.00000016 BTC on major exchanges.

 - Aidi Finance (BSC) (AIDI) traded 2.2% lower against the dollar and now trades at $0.0000 or 0.00000000 BTC.